-Neither the Contractor, the subcontractor, nor any person on their behalf shall, in any manner, discriminate against or intimidate any employee hired for the performance of Work under this Contract on account of race, religion, color, sex, national origin, disability or age.
+The DBT, contractor, subcontractor, consultant, subconsultant, nor any person on their behalf shall, in any manner, discriminate against or intimidate any employee hired for the performance of Work under this Contract on account of race, religion, color, sex, national origin, disability or age.

-Comply with , entitled “Specific Safety Requirements of the Industrial Commission of Ohio Relating to Construction,” as amended, and with the and and as amended.
+Comply with OAC-4123:1-3, entitled “Specific Safety Requirements of the Industrial Commission of Ohio Relating to Construction,” as amended, and with the Federal Occupational Safety and Health Act of 1970 and Code of Federal Regulations, Title 29, Chapter XVII, Part 1926 and as amended.

 107.02 Permits, Licenses, and Taxes.
 Procure all permits and licenses; pay all charges, fees, and taxes; and provide all notices necessary and incidental to the due and lawful prosecution of the Work.
+It is the responsibility of the DBT to obtain any permits, bonds, or costs required by the local road or street agency for the road use.

 107.03 Patented Devices, Materials, and Processes.
 Before employing any design, device, material, or process covered by letters of patent or copyright, provide for its use by suitable legal agreement with the patentee or owner.
-The Contractor and the Surety shall indemnify and save harmless the State, any affected third party, or political subdivision from any and all claims for infringement of patented design, device, material, process, or any trademark or copyright, and shall indemnify the State for any costs, expenses, and damages that it may be obliged to pay by reason of any infringement, at any time during the prosecution or after the completion of the Work.
+The DBT and the Surety shall indemnify and save harmless the State, any affected third party, or political subdivision from any and all claims for infringement of patented design, device, material, process, or any trademark or copyright, and shall indemnify the State for any costs, expenses, and damages that it may be obliged to pay by reason of any infringement, at any time during the prosecution or after the completion of the Work.

 107.04 Restoration of Surfaces Opened by Permit.
-The Director may grant to the municipality in which the Work is performed a reservation of rights to construct or reconstruct any utility service in the highway or street or to grant permits for same, at any time.

-Any individual, firm, or corporation wishing to make an opening in the highway must secure a permit.
-Allow parties bearing such permits, and only those parties, to make openings in the highway.
-When ordered by the Engineer, make in an acceptable manner all necessary repairs due to such openings.
-The necessary repairs will be paid for as Extra Work, or as provided in the Contract Documents, and will be subject to the same conditions as the original Work performed.
+LPA SHALL SPECIFY

 107.05 Federal-Aid Provisions.
 When the United States Government pays for all or any portion of the Project’s cost, the Work is subject to the inspection of the appropriate Federal agency.

 Such inspections will not make the Federal Government a party to this Contract.
 The inspections will in no way interfere with the rights of either party to the Contract.

 107.06 Sanitary Provisions.
-Provide and maintain sanitary accommodations in a neat condition for the use of employees and Department representatives that comply with the requirements of the State and local Boards of Health, or of other authorities having jurisdiction over the Project.
+Provide and maintain sanitary accommodations in a neat condition for the use of employees and LPA representatives that comply with the requirements of the State and local Boards of Health, or of other authorities having jurisdiction over the Project.

 107.07 Public Convenience and Safety.
 At all times, ensure that the Work interferes as little as possible with the traffic.
 Provide for the safety and convenience of the general public and the residents along the highway and the protection of persons and property.
 Do not close any highways or streets unless specifically allowed by the Contract.

+Any illegal drugs, drug paraphernalia, mobile drug labs or dumps, weapons or firearms found on the Project Right of Way shall be considered a potential crime scene and shall not be handled or moved.
+Immediately notify law enforcement and the Engineer.

 107.08 Bridges Over Navigable Waters.
-Conduct all Work on navigable waters so that it does not interfere with free navigation of the waterways and that it does not alter the existing navigable depths, except as allowed by permit issued by the .
-Work within the flood plain of a navigable stream may require a permit from the .
-If an permit is required, provide all documentation submitted to obtain the permit(s) and a copy of the permit(s) to the Department.
+Conduct all Work on navigable waters so that it does not interfere with free navigation of the waterways and that it does not alter the existing navigable depths, except as allowed by permit issued by the U.S. Coast Guard.
+Work within the flood plain of a navigable stream may require a permit from the U.S. Army Corps of Engineers.
+If an U.S. Army Corps of Engineers permit is required, provide all documentation submitted to obtain the permit(s) and a copy of the permit(s) to the LPA.